Kalai–Smorodinsky bargaining solution

 The Kalai–Smorodinsky (KS) bargaining solution is a solution to the Bargaining problem.
 It was suggested by Ehud Kalai and Meir Smorodinsky, as an alternative to Nash's bargaining solution suggested 25 years earlier.
-The main difference between the two solutions is that the Nash solution satisfies independence of irrelevant alternatives while the KS solution satisfies monotonicity.
+The main difference between the two solutions is that the Nash solution satisfies independence of irrelevant alternatives, while the KS solution instead satisfies resource monotonicity.
+The solution builds on earlier work by Howard Raiffa on discrete bargaining procedures.

 Setting

 A two-person bargain problem consists of a pair $(F,d)$: